 The Company currently has one equity compensation plan under which it makes awards, the TransEnterix, Inc. Amended and Restated Incentive Compensation Plan, as amended (the "Plan").
-In connection with the Merger, SafeStitch assumed all of TransEnterix Surgical's options that were issued and outstanding immediately prior to the Merger at the exchange ratio of 1.1533, which were exercisable, as of the Merger date, for approximately 3,136,165 shares of Common Stock.
+The Plan was originally approved by the Board of Directors and adopted by the majority of our stockholders on November 13, 2007, and amended and restated and approved by the Board of Directors and approved by the majority of our stockholders on May 7, 2015 to increase the number of shares of common stock authorized under the Plan to 11,940,000 shares, and to make other changes.
+The Plan was amended on June 8, 2016 to increase in the number of shares reserved for issuance under the Plan to 18,940,000 shares.
+The Plan is used for plan-based awards for officers, other employees, consultants, advisors and non-employee directors.
+The Company can issue stock options, stock appreciation rights, restricted stock units and other stock-based awards under the Plan.
+In connection with the Merger, we assumed all of the options that were issued and outstanding immediately prior to the Merger as issued by TransEnterix Surgical, and adjusted based on the Merger at the exchange ratio, which are now exercisable for approximately 1,870,892 shares of common stock.
 Such options were granted under the TransEnterix, Inc. 2006 Stock Plan (the "2006 Plan") which was assumed by the Company in the Merger.
-The 2006 Plan is maintained solely for the purpose of the stock options granted under the 2006 Plan that remain outstanding; no future awards are authorized to be made under the 2006 Plan.
-The Plan was originally approved by the Board and adopted by the majority of our stockholders on November 13, 2007.
-It was later amended and restated (and approved by the Board and approved by a majority of our stockholders on May 7, 2015) to increase the number of shares of Common Stock authorized under the Plan to 11,940,000 shares, and to make other changes.
-The Plan is used for plan-based awards for officers, other employees, consultants, advisors and non-employee directors.
-The Company can issue stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards under the Plan.
+The 2006 Plan is maintained solely for the purpose of the stock options granted under such 2006 Plan that remain outstanding; no future awards are authorized to be made under the 2006 Plan.